deNBI/cloud-user-docs/wiki/portal.md

     - remove admin state.
     - remove a member from this project.

-* Add Member
+With the action Add Member: an admin can search for a user and add him to the project by inserting first and/or lastname and pressing add member.
 ![Members](img/add_members.png)

-By inserting first and/or lastname and pressing add member you can add a member to this project.